gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Experiment

 \subsubsection{Experimental Result}

 The experimental results are shown in Table \ref{tab:ie-exp}.
-Overall, we can observe that all introduced models and flowlines organized by gBuilder (including JE models) get effective results on the four benchmark datasets, proving the capacity of gBuilder in organizing IE models for KGC, and validating the feasibility of our designed model normalization approach, model uniting and ontology merging methods.
+Overall, we can observe that all introduced models and flowlines organized by gBuilder (including CasRel and ChatGPT) get effective results on the 4 benchmark datasets, proving the capacity of gBuilder in organizing IE models for KGC, and validating the feasibility of our designed model normalization approach, model uniting and ontology merging methods.

-Comparing JE models with the pipeline models, the JE model steadily outperforms the pipeline models that are composed of multiple subtask models in terms of overall performance.
-However, as described in Section \ref{sec:pre}, JE models have strict requirements for supervised learning data, requiring the complete annotation of the triples in the target domain dataset, which impedes the domain generalization and migration of JE, and since the benchmark datasets we employ are all customized evaluation datasets for triple extraction, that is why JE models perform well on this experiment.

-Comparing different pipeline models, it is observed that the combinations composed of IE models based on PLMs (\emph{M1-M3}) generally achieve a better performance than the combinations of traditional models (\emph{M5}), and the models drawn from more extensive and advanced PLMs (\emph{M3, M6, M7}) tend to perform better than the base PLMs (\emph{M1, M8}).
-This phenomenon is consistent with related research \cite{qiu2020pre} in the NLP community.
-The combination of language-specific models (\emph{M6, M7}) performs significantly better than other models in the corresponding language dataset, which also reveals that for language-specific KGC, linguistics features and language characteristics can be exploited to improve the effectiveness of IE models \cite{li-etal-2022-enhancing}.
+Comparing pipeline models, combinations with PLM-based IE models (\emph{M1-M3}) outperform combinations of traditional models (\emph{M5}).
+More advanced PLMs (\emph{M3, M6, M7}) outperform base PLMs (\emph{M1, M8}).
+This aligns with related NLP research \cite{qiu2020pre}.
+Language-specific models (\emph{M6, M7}) significantly outperform others on corresponding language datasets, showing linguistics and language characteristics improve IE models \cite{li-etal-2022-enhancing}. \emph{(M7)}, adding FastNER$_{large}$, improves F1 by 3.4\% and recall by 4.3\% over \emph{(M6)}, showing ensemble models improve KGC pipelines. \emph{(M8)}, adding LSTM-CRF NER, improves average recall by 3.05\% over \emph{(M1)}, showing additional lightweight models improve large model recall.
+The above experimental results on extraction performance evaluation demonstrate the capability of gBuilder in organizing IE models for KGC, and provide insight into the design of the KGC Flowline under different circumstances.

-\emph{(M7)} adds a FastNER$_{large}$ model than \emph{(M6)}, which exhibits a 3.4\% improvement in F1 score, and an obvious improvement (4.3 \%) of recall, indicating that applying multiple models to ensemble for the subtask of IE can effectively improve the overall performance of the KGC pipeline.
-Comparing \emph{(M8)} with \emph{(M1)}, which has an additional LSTM-CRF NER model, the recall on all 4 benchmark datasets is significantly improved (3.05\% average improvement in recall value), which shows that even integrating an additional lightweight model can also help improve the recall effectiveness of large models.

-These experimental results on extraction performance evaluation demonstrate the capability of gBuilder in organizing IE models for KGC and provide insight into the design of the KGC Flowline under different circumstances.
+In summary, the evaluation on the benchmark datasets demonstrates the feasibility of gBuilder in organizing the IE model pipeline and implementing the KGC capability.
+Regardless of the model's parameter scale, model architecture, language, or even using third-party APIs to implement extractors, the design and execution of KGC processes can be implemented in gBuilder to make best use of the advantages and bypass the disadvantages of various models.